Peach-24/nba-gm-simulator/README.md

 _Hello and welcome to the NBA GM Team Selection Game._

-_We (Sam Aki & Josh Peachey) both love basketball and wanted to make a fun little game to test our newly acquired React skills._

 _You are the General Manager of an NBA team and have been tasked with filling out a roster with a set budget of $150,000,000._

 _Your team must:_